-The selected grapes are placed on traditional Arele, bamboo racks, and then left to dry for 110 days in a room specially equipped with a ventilation system that maintains a constant flow of air and low humidity.
+The selected grapes are placed on traditional Arele, bamboo racks, and then left to dry for 110 days (10 additional days than in classic Amarone production) in a room specially equipped with a ventilation system that maintains a constant flow of air and low humidity.
 The grapes are pressed in January and ferment slowly for 30 days in oak vats, using exclusively indigenous yeasts.
 Malolactic fermentation takes place twice in the first two years of ageing in Slavonian oak barrels following the phases of the moon and the seasons.
 The wine then refines for 5 years in oak barrels of 15/30hl.

 The hand-picked harvest of the grapes began on 5 October 2008.
 The clusters are placed in small 7 kg crates and are then placed to dry on bamboo racks.

 Deep ruby in colour with a garnet rim.
 The wine has complex aromas of dark fruit, spice, black pepper, licorice and cocoa.
 The palate is concentrated with excellent structure and flavours of ripe and dried fruits, spice and dark chocolate.
 A long, dry, velvety finish.